 Relief Therapeutics ("Relief" "the Company") is a drug development company focusing on clinical stage projects, primarily developing drugs of natural human origin (peptides and proteins) with a history of clinical testing and use in human patients.
-Currently Relief is concentrating its initial efforts on diabetic complications and respiratory diseases.
+Currently, Relief is concentrating its efforts on developing new treatment solutions for indications related to diabetic complications and respiratory diseases.